Limits of random tree-like discrete structures: Introduction and main results

 \section{Introduction and main results}

 In recent years, there has been considerable progress in understanding the asymptotic shape of large random discrete structures.
-Some focus was put on local weak convergence, which describes the behaviour of neighbourhoods around random points \cite{MR2013797, 2014arXiv1412.6911S, MR3083919, MR2243873, MR1873300, MR3256879,MR3183575}.
+Some focus was put on local weak convergence, which describes the behaviour of neighbourhoods around random points \cite{Stephenson2016, MR3083919, MR2243873, MR1873300, MR3256879,MR3183575,MR2013797}.
 Asymptotic global geometric properties are, on the other hand, better described by scaling limits with respect to the Gromov--Hausdorff metric \cite{MR3342658, MR3414449, 2015arXiv150306738A, MR2336042, MR2778796, MR3112934, MR3070569}, and more recent works \cite{2016arXiv160801129B} combine both viewpoints in local Gromov--Hausdorff scaling limits.
 A very successful approach in this field is to make use of appropriate combinatorial bijections that relate the objects under consideration to simpler structures such as different kinds of trees.
 To name only a few examples, the Ambj{\o}rn--Budd bijection \cite{MR3090757}, the Cori--Vauquelin--Schaeffer bijection \cite{MR638363,SPHD} and the Bouttier--di Francesco--Guitter bijection \cite{MR2097335} have become well-known for their usefulness in this regard.

-The approach taken in the present work is in a similar spirit, as we aim to make use of results for random trees in order to study more complex structures.
-The main difference is, however, that instead of presenting a specific example of a random structure and afterwards a suitable bijection for this model, we consider an abstract family of all discrete structures that admit a certain {\em type} of bijective encoding.
+The main difference to the present work is that instead of presenting a specific example of a random structure and afterwards a suitable bijection for this model, we consider an abstract family of all discrete structures that admit a certain {\em type} of bijective encoding.
 Specifically, we consider the family of all objects admitting an $\cR$-enriched tree encoding, with $\cR$ ranging over all combinatorial classes.
-This high level of generality allows for a unified approach for studying a large family of random structures that in the past have only been treated individually.
+This high level of generality allows for a unified approach for studying a large family of random structures.